So I’m at my local Lebanese restaurant ordering my usual: 1 large bowl of creamy hummus. And I overhear the business owner talking about a few things.

 I don’t actually mind this.

 Similarly, with your website, you’re never really going to be the only one in your niche.
-You have to come out fighting and compete effectively, otherwise, why bother be in business?
+You have to come out fighting and compete effectively, otherwise, why bother being in business?

 Like the Lebanese restaurant next door; if you don’t tell people you exist, how is anyone ever going to find you?